History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

-Should the pool of eligible prospective members from the 603 Committee become exhausted, the parties may agree to proceed with fewer than five (5) members on the Hearing Panel, or, in the alternative, the Chair of the Faculty may select, at random, a member of the Faculty Senate’s 604/607 Committee to serve on the Hearing Panel.
-Any proposed member of the Hearing Panel selected from the 604/607 Committee must fulfill the requirements as delineated in sections 2.2 and 2.5.
+Should the pool of eligible prospective members from the 603 Hearing Committee become exhausted, the parties may agree to proceed with fewer than five (5) members on the Hearing Panel, or, in the alternative, the Chair of the Faculty may select, at random, a member of the Faculty Senate’s 604/607 Grievance and Non-Reappointment Review Committee to serve on the Hearing Panel.
+Any proposed member of the Hearing Panel selected from that Committee must fulfill the requirements as delineated in sections 2.2 and 2.5.

 4. INITIAL MEETING

-The Panel members shall select a Panel chairperson (Chair).
-The Chair shall oversee the proceedings and, at a minimum, shall be responsible for convening and chairing all Panel meetings; handling all logistics related to the hearing process; scheduling the hearing dates and notifying the Panel members, the Panel’s legal counsel, and the parties (and their counsel) of the hearing dates and locations; drafting all correspondence on behalf of the Panel; ensuring the timely and orderly process of the hearing (with the expectation of completing the hearing no later than eight (8) weeks after the Panel’s initial meeting); making all procedural rulings; keeping a record of all meetings held and correspondence with Panel members; preparing a written report of the Panel’s findings and recommendations to the Chancellor; compiling the official record and transmitting it as specified by procedure; and convening and chairing any meetings or supplemental proceedings required by any remand to the Panel.
+The Hearing Panel members shall select a Hearing Panel chairperson (Chair).
+The Chair shall oversee the Hearing proceedings and, at a minimum, shall be responsible for convening and chairing all Hearing Panel meetings; handling all logistics related to the hearing process; scheduling the hearing dates and notifying the Hearing Panel members, the Hearing Panel’s legal counsel, and the parties (and their counsel, if applicable) of the hearing dates and locations; drafting all correspondence on behalf of the Hearing Panel; ensuring the timely and orderly process of the hearing (with the expectation of completing the hearing no later than eight (8) weeks after the Hearing Panel’s initial meeting); making all procedural rulings; keeping a record of all meetings held and correspondence with Hearing Panel members; preparing a written report of the Hearing Panel’s findings and recommendations to the Chancellor; compiling the official record and transmitting it as specified by procedure; and convening and chairing any meetings or supplemental proceedings required by any remand to the Hearing Panel.

 4.2 Hearing Schedule